 stephen joined Watsi on March 12th, 2013.
-Eight years ago, stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. stephen's most recent donation traveled 6,200 miles to support Mouykim, a rice and crop farmer from Cambodia, to fund cataract surgery.
+Nine years ago, stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. stephen's most recent donation traveled 6,200 miles to support Mouykim, a rice and crop farmer from Cambodia, to fund cataract surgery.

 stephen has funded healthcare for 32 patients in 11 countries.